top of page

 Through the research and development of my own work I have come to I have come to the profound realization that my unique movement voice, whether utilized in my own work or in the work of others, is the fullest manifestation of how I exist in the world.
 It is where all my dance lives breathe together freely in harmony and dissonance.

-I have cemented my understanding of what is most important to me as a performing artist - sharing my humanness.
+Sharing my humanness is what is most important to me as a performing artist.
 I do not desire to be set apart from an audience in performance, but to journey hand-in-hand as both leader and follower.
 To that end, though I have a long history of proscenium performance, I have come to prefer performing in intimate spaces where I can experience everyone as they experience me.

 I exist in a state of constant embodiment of the multiple dance lives I have lived as my career has moved through various dance forms, coupled with my unique sensibility.